Deere & Co plans to acquire European farm equipment maker Monosem

-(Reuters) - Deere & Co.
-(DE.N) shares rose about 2 percent on Monday after the company said it plans to acquire Monosem, a European family-owned farm equipment manufacturer that specializes in “precision planters” designed to increase crop production.
+Nov 2 (Reuters) - Deere & Co. shares rose about 2 percent on Monday after the company said it plans to acquire Monosem, a European family-owned farm equipment manufacturer that specializes in “precision planters” designed to increase crop production.

 Deere would not comment on the transaction’s financial details or Monosem’s revenues, but it does expect the deal to close in the first quarter of fiscal 2016, which began on Nov.
 1, Deere spokesman Ken Golden wrote in an e-mail.